Table of Contents

 Powder bed fusion is an Additive Manufacturing technique that uses either laser or electron beam to melt and fuse the material to form a 3D geometry part.
 The Powder Bed Fusion includes the following commonly used printing technologies: Multi Jet Fusion (MJF), Direct metal laser sintering (DMLS), Electron beam melting (EBM), Selective heat sintering (SHS), Selective laser melting (SLM) and Selective laser sintering (SLS).

 Powder bed fusion processes, especially selective laser sintering, are early industrial additive manufacturing techniques.
 This method uses a laser or electron beam to melt the powdered material and fuse them to create a solid object.

 Sheet lamination technologies use sheets of material to create 3D objects by stacking them and laminating them using either adhesive or ultrasonic welding.
 Once the object is built, the unwanted areas of the sections are removed layer by layer.

 Sheet lamination technology is an umbrella term for Ultrasonic Additive Manufacturing (UAM, Selective Deposition Lamination (SDL, and Laminated Object Manufacturing (LOM).

 Advantages of additive manufacturing

-- Complex 3D geometries with internal features can be printed without any tooling
+- AM can print complex 3D geometries with internal features without any tooling

 - Reduced waste compared to machining